 It seems that cultural and religious views of marriage before pregnancy are no longer valid for a lot of people.
 In fact, it seems that “untraditional” ways of bringing children into the world are becoming more the norm.
 Perhaps those experiencing pre-marriage pregnancy don’t believe in marriage itself, they don’t have a person they want to marry, or they believe that having a child trumps all of that.
 Perhaps today, they believe they can do it themselves because they have the education, money, and support system to do so.
+Getting pregnant before wedding may not be the dream of women but it has become an idea that they are okay with.
+Not many even think of the pros and cons of having a baby before marriage but just go with the flow.

 Marriage should be a commitment separate from pregnancy